Country Paradise, Horse Property Town, Ranchy Village

-I developed a keen interest in locating prime grazing real estate for other horses, and I developed an extensive marketing program that earned me honor and recognition among the local horse community.
+I developed a keen interest in locating prime grazing real estate for other horses, and I have an extensive marketing program that has earned me honor and recognition among the local horse community.

 I am in a committed relationship to a mare who is exactly twice my age!.
 But the age difference has never been a problem for us; I'm a gelding and she's past her child-bearing years so we're a match in that regard.

 I'm excellent on trail and I have really good feet, so good that I'm able to go bare-foot with no problems and I really love it.